JeremyGelb/spNetwork/cran-comments.md

 **correction:**
 The C++ has been edited for the targeted function.
 I have not been able to reproduce the error but I found some guidance about memory overflow when comparing integers and unsigned integers.

+resubmitted the 20/06/2024

+I have been able to reproduce the error with Docker and a custom image based on the rhub build.
+The error was caused by an empty table in armadillo.

+I added a check to ensure that the table is not empty before using it.
+The error was not raised anymore after a new test on the Docker.